Ee-Chee/Spiced-Academy-tabasco-curriculum/social_network2/README.md

 `Route` elements map components to paths.
 The first `Route` element indicates that the `Welcome` component should be rendered for the root path (`'/'`).

 `Route` elements can be nested.
-A nested `Route` element indicates a child component that should be rendered when for a specified path.
+A nested `Route` element indicates a child component that should be rendered for a specified path.

 The `IndexRoute` element indicates a child component that should be rendered when there is nothing added to the parent `Route`'s path.'